Service-Disabled Veteran-Owned Small Business Programs

 If you applied to the VA Center for Veterans Enterprise for SDVOSB verification but received a denial letter, you have the opportunity to request reconsideration of the CVE’s decision.
 Alternatively, you may withdraw your application and re-submit it after correcting the matters identified by the CVE.

-Koprince Law’s SDVOSB attorneys can help you prepare a strong VA CVE re-submittal or request for reconsideration, pointing out any errors in the CVE’s decision and making any necessary changes to your corporate documentation to meet the VA’s service-disabled veteran-owned small business requirements.
+Koprince McCall Pottroff LLC’s SDVOSB attorneys can help you prepare a strong VA CVE re-submittal or request for reconsideration, pointing out any errors in the CVE’s decision and making any necessary changes to your corporate documentation to meet the VA’s service-disabled veteran-owned small business requirements.

 SDVOSB Eligibility Protests and Appeals